 The reforestation plan includes the replanting of native vegetation associated with the clearing of forested area for construction purposes.
 Approximately 4.7 acres of forest vegetation will be removed from the limits of construction (figure 3) during the construction activities associated with the project and are proposed to be replaced in a phased planting plan with native species of trees, shrubs, and understory species that are common to the surrounding area.
-A detailed planting plan will be prepared and approved prior to construction.
-Native vegetation species that were found onsite during the forest stand delineation have been selected for reforestation of the project area.
+A detailed planting plan will be prepared in cooperation with NPS staff at the park and regional level and will be approved by the NPS prior to construction.
+Native vegetation of the project area.
 Overall tree and shrub spacing proposed will have a spacing average of 8 feet on center (O.C.) with a greater quantity of trees than shrubs.
 Trees will cover 70% of the replanting area, and shrubs will cover 30% of the area.
 The detailed planting plan will address phased planting - trees would be planted first and once a tree canopy has been established, the understory plants (e.g., shrubs, understory trees) would be planted to promote a higher success of the understory plantings.
 The higher percentage of trees has been proposed in order to better outcompete any nonnative species that may be inadvertently introduced into the reforestation area.

 Trees and shrubs that are planted in the reforestation area will be planted in a 1:1 ratio to compensate for the vegetation removed during construction.
-The trees and shrubs will not be planted in a grid-like pattern, rather they will follow a random planting scheme where all plants are installed following the overall average spacing, however the spacing of trees may vary from two to three feet above or below the average 8-feet spacing.
+The trees and shrubs will not be planted in a gridlike pattern, rather they will follow a random planting scheme where all plants are installed following the overall average spacing, however the spacing of trees may vary from two to three feet above or below the average 8-feet spacing.
 Since the reforestation area is approximately 4.7 acres and trees and shrubs are being placed at an 8-feet O.C. spacing, then 3,213 trees will be needed to replace the removed trees at a 1:1 ratio.
 Approximately 2,250 total trees and 963 shrubs will be needed for the reforestation.